Track 12: CT Passenger Stations, B-BO

 BOTSFORD2 [NYNH&H, 1894]

-This station was designed according to plans dated October, 1893 and it opened the next year.
-It replaced the earlier "dilapidated structure," as reported by the Newtown Bee, which said that the new depot was 24x65 feet in size and was painted olive with dark trim.
-This station spans the era before the grade crossing and double-tracking of 1910.
-The photo at upper left shows the arrangement after the project was completed with the overpass for today's Botsford Hill Rd. ahead of the train and the concrete abutments looking like they are pretty new.
-The top right shot shows the grade crossing still in place.
-The photo at lower right was taken after a redesign that gave the station a saltbox-like appearance, different enough to make us wonder if it was not a whole new structure.
+This station was designed with plans dated October, 1893 and it opened in February of the next year.
+It replaced an earlier "dilapidated structure," as reported by the Newtown Bee, which said that the new depot was 24x65 feet in size and was painted olive with dark trim.
+This station is seen, possibly in the 1890s, at [1].
+At [2], it is behind the freight depot in a view that precedes the grade crossing elimination and double-tracking of 1910.
+The date on the photo is 1909.
+The shot at [3] shows the arrangement after the project was completed with the overpass for today's Botsford Hill Rd. ahead of the train and the concrete abutments looking like they are pretty new.
+The photo at [4] was taken after a redesign that gave the station a saltbox-like appearance, different enough to make us wonder if it was not a whole new structure.
 But, at Kevin Daly's suggested closer look, the window and door locations on the front are the same and the exterior molding and wainscoting remain the same.
 What the railroad did was to shear off the covershed and face the forward edge of the roof with angled boards, giving the structure a much taller profile.
-Curiously the freight station no longer appears in all the photos we have seen after the changes.
-Perhaps accommodations were made in this building when it was remodeled.
+The freight station no longer appears in all the photos we have seen after the changes and it is likely that all business was handled in this building after it was remodeled.
+A 3/23/1962 CT buildings inventory said that the former station, water tank and pump house, delivery track and a parcel of land had been sold but one half of the station building was on railroad land for which the new owner was paying $25 per year for rent.
 BOTSFORD2 was reportedly used until just after WWII and razed in the 1980s.
-[REFS: CRC42.1894.20; NB/02/23/1894/01]
+[REFS: CRC41.1893.21; CRC42.1894.20; NBE/02/23/1894/01][rev010518]

-This station was designed according to plans dated October, 1893 and it opened the next year.
-It replaced the earlier "dilapidated structure," as reported by the Newtown Bee, which said that the new depot was 24x65 feet in size and was painted olive with dark trim.
-This station spans the era before the grade crossing and double-tracking of 1910.
-The photo at upper left shows the arrangement after the project was completed with the overpass for today's Botsford Hill Rd. ahead of the train and the concrete abutments looking like they are pretty new.
-The top right shot shows the grade crossing still in place.
-The photo at lower right was taken after a redesign that gave the station a saltbox-like appearance, different enough to make us wonder if it was not a whole new structure.
+This station was designed with plans dated October, 1893 and it opened in February of the next year.
+It replaced an earlier "dilapidated structure," as reported by the Newtown Bee, which said that the new depot was 24x65 feet in size and was painted olive with dark trim.
+This station is seen, possibly in the 1890s, at [1].
+At [2], it is behind the freight depot in a view that precedes the grade crossing elimination and double-tracking of 1910.
+The date on the photo is 1909.
+The shot at [3] shows the arrangement after the project was completed with the overpass for today's Botsford Hill Rd. ahead of the train and the concrete abutments looking like they are pretty new.
+The photo at [4] was taken after a redesign that gave the station a saltbox-like appearance, different enough to make us wonder if it was not a whole new structure.
 But, at Kevin Daly's suggested closer look, the window and door locations on the front are the same and the exterior molding and wainscoting remain the same.
 What the railroad did was to shear off the covershed and face the forward edge of the roof with angled boards, giving the structure a much taller profile.
-Curiously the freight station no longer appears in all the photos we have seen after the changes.
-Perhaps accommodations were made in this building when it was remodeled.
+The freight station no longer appears in all the photos we have seen after the changes and it is likely that all business was handled in this building after it was remodeled.
+A 3/23/1962 CT buildings inventory said that the former station, water tank and pump house, delivery track and a parcel of land had been sold but one half of the station building was on railroad land for which the new owner was paying $25 per year for rent.
 BOTSFORD2 was reportedly used until just after WWII and razed in the 1980s.
-[REFS: CRC42.1894.20; NB/02/23/1894/01]
+[REFS: CRC41.1893.21; CRC42.1894.20; NBE/02/23/1894/01][rev010518]